 - How much can my rent increase by?

 - Illegal rent increases – what do I do?

 RERA (Real Estate Regulatory Authority) as a unit of the Dubai Land Department, provides a rental increase calculator which helps landlords and tenants to determine whether a proposed rental increase is allowed or not.

-The new RERA Index for 2016 has just come out and many residents of Dubai are wondering if they should expect rental increases or decreases from their landlords this year.
+The new RERA Index has just come out and many residents of Dubai are wondering if they should expect rental increases or decreases from their landlords this year.
 For those who don’t know how the RERA rental increase calculator works, here’s a simple explanation.

 What is the RERA Rental Increase Calculator?

 In December 2013 in a move to prevent the market from out pricing itself, H.H Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai, issued Decree No. 43 of 2013 to cap rental increases and to kerb illegal rental increases.

 The rental calculator works in accordance with the RERA rental index which is updated yearly and the rental recommendations in the index are valid for all rental properties in Dubai, for the entire year.

 The RERA rental increase calculator allows landlords and tenants to input details of their property and be provided with results to show if a property rental increase is applicable or not.
 Landlords are encouraged to check the rental calculator when considering a rental increase to ensure they are working within the confines of the law and tenants are advised to check the calculator in the event of a notice to increase their rent.